hapax/hapax.github.io/assets/teaching.md

 life --- you don't need trigonometry for your tax returns, or to solve simultaneous equations at the grocery store --- and found the endless drill mind-numbing.
-There are an infinite number of equations to solve!
+There were an infinite number of equations to solve.
 Why should I care about any particular one?
 I scraped by with passes, copying examples and cramming for tests, but I thought of maths class as a formal game whose rules I couldn't be